AttackOnJasper/University-notes/notes/aws/aws.md

-# ElasticCache
+# ElastiCache
 * A data caching service used to help improve speed/performance of web applications running on AWS
+- Features
 	* Cache in memory
+		- Memory access is much faster than disk access
+		- However, all data can be lost if there is a hardware failure
+	- NoSQL key-value store
 * Benefits
 	* Speed/performance increases
 	* Removes huge load from DB
-* Supports 2 open-source in-memory engines
-	* **Redis** A fast, open source, in-memory data store and cache
-		* Use cases: Advanced data types, sorting data sets, Multi-AZ, Backups, Master / slave replication, Pub/sub support
-	* **Memcached** A common memory object caching system
-		* Simple caching model
-		* Use cases: offload DB, multi-threaded performance
 * Can be used as a data store for session data
 * Parameter Group
 	- manage runtime settings for supported engine software
 	- Parameters are used to control memory usage, eviction policies, item sizes, and more.
 * Security Group
 * Subnet Group

+## Supports 2 open-source in-memory key-value database engines
+1. **Redis** A fast, open source, in-memory data store and cache
+	- Features
+		1. Complex data types e.g. strings, hashes, list
+		1. Can have disk persistence in addition to in mem cache at the cost of speed
+		1. Can configure fall-over
+	* Use cases: Advanced data types, sorting data sets, Multi-AZ, Backups, Master / slave replication, Pub/sub support
+	- Cluster mode enabled vs disabled
+1. **Memcached** A common memory object caching system
+	* Features
+		1. Multi-threading support
+		1. Only supports string to string mapping
+		1. Simple caching model
+	* Use cases: offload DB, multi-threaded performance

 ## Caching Strategies
 1. Lazy Loading